 From this lesson, you will understand the neutralization process between acids and bases.
 Learn how a hydroxide ion from a base reacts with a hydronium ion from an acid to neutralize each other and form water.
 Discover what conjugate acids and bases are and what the definition of amphoteric is.

 Learn the meaning of auto-ionization of water, sometimes called self-ionization, where water acts as a proton donor and acceptor to form both hydronium and hydroxide ions.
 Learn what the auto-ionization constant is and how to use it to determine the concentration of either hydroxide or hydronium ions in a solution when given the other value.

-6. The pH Scale: Calculating the pH or pOH of a Solution
+6. The pH Scale: Calculating the pH of a Solution

 Learn the history of the pH scale, how to describe it and why it is used by scientists.
 Discover how to calculate the pH of an acid or base solutions given either the hydroxide ion concentration or the hydronium ion concentration.
 Learn how to start with the pH and calculate the hydroxide and hydronium ion concentrations.